Graph Data Augmentation for Graph Machine Learning: A Survey: Rule-based Approaches for GDA

-\paragraph{Edge Dropping} Edge dropping methods stochastically remove a certain amount of edges from the graph data during each training epoch. \citet{rong2019dropedge} first proposed DropEdge which randomly dropped a fixed fraction of edges in each epoch, in a way similar to Dropout.
-By showing the GNN model different part of the graph in each training epoch, DropEdge significantly improved the model's generalization and alleviates the over-smoothing problems of GNNs, especially for deeper GNNs.
-Although DropEdge efficiently augmented the edges, it is often criticized for also removing task-relevant signals and corrupting informative graph structures.
+\paragraph{Edge Dropping} Edge dropping methods stochastically remove a certain fraction of edges from the graph data.
+Aiming to alleviate the known over-smoothing problem of GNNs, \citet{rong2019dropedge} first proposed DropEdge which randomly dropped a fixed fraction of edges in each training epoch, resembling Dropout \cite{srivastava2014dropout}.
+More specifically, at the beginning of each training epoch, the modified adjacency matrix $\tilde{\mathbf{A}}$ is defined by

-Following DropEdge, \citet{zheng2020robust} proposed NeuralSparse that utilized a MLP-based graph sparsification model that learned to remove only the potentially task-irrelevant edges.
-The graph sparsification model is supervised and trained jointly with GNN on the node classification loss.
-PTDNet~\cite{luo2021learning} further applied the nuclear norm regularization loss to impose the low-rank constraint on the modified graph by the graph sparsification model. \citet{gao2021training} proposed TADropEdge that leveraged the graph spectrum to generate edge weights that represent the edges' criticality for the graph connectivity.
-TADropEdge dropped the edges using the edges weights as the probabilities.

-Other than node classification, \citet{spinelli2021fairdrop} proposed FairDrop for the task of fair graph representation learning, which biasedly dropped edges with a sensitive attribute homophily mask to protect against unfairness.

-\paragraph{Graph Diffusion} \citet{klicpera2019diffusion} first proposed generalized graph diffusion that modeled a ``future'' state of the graph where the signals were more spread out.
-By utilizing commonly used graph diffusion such as personalized PageRank (PPR) or heat kernal along with graph sparsification, GDC~\cite{klicpera2019diffusion} generates a diffused version of the observed graph.
-The generated graph is then used for both training and inferencing.
-While message passing-based GNNs are only capable of aggregating one hop information in each layer, GDC allows GNNs to learn from multi-hop information without specifically re-designing the model.

-To further utilize the information given by different graph diffusions, MV-GCN~\cite{yuan2021semi} generates two complementary views with PPR and heat kernal and learns from both created views and the original graph.
-MV-GCN uses a consistency regularization loss to reduce the distribution distance of the representations learned from the three views.

-\paragraph{Structure Prediction} Prediction-based GDA techniques update the graph structure to enhance task-relevant information in the graph.
-For example, \citet{zhao2021data} showed the correlation between graph structural homophily and node classification performance.
-Then they proposed GAug-M and GAug-O to update the graph structure by neural link predictors.
-Similar to GDC~\cite{klicpera2019diffusion}, GAug-M deterministically modifies the graph structure and use the updated graph for training and inferencing.
-To allow inductive learning on graphs, GAug-O samples graph structure from learned probabilities in each training epoch. \citet{chen2020measuring} also proposed AdaEdge that iteratively add/remove edges according to the node classification prediction.
-In each iteration, AdaEdge adds edges between nodes that are predicted to be in the same class with high confidence, and vice versa.
-Pro-GNN~\cite{jin2020graph} updates the graph structure with constrains on the low-rank property and feature smoothness.

-MH-Aug~\cite{park2021metropolis} creates an ``explicit'' target distribution, with controlled strength and diversity, to sample augmented graphs.
-As sampling from the complex target distribution is infeasible, MH-Aug adopts the Metropolis-Hastings algorithm to obtain the augmented samples.